UMCFS/Rules/MarketplaceRules.md

 8. **Want-to-buy requests are not allowed.** WTB listings encourage scalpers.

-9. **When using PayPal G&S, you cannot ask a buyer to explicitly pay for transactions fees.** This is against PayPal's terms of use.
-For sake of our marketplace, you may include those fees in your "Shipping & Handling" costs.
+9. **When using PayPal G&S, you cannot ask a buyer to explicitly pay for transactions fees.** For sake of our marketplace, you may include those fees in your "Shipping & Handling" costs.
+Otherwise asking a buyer to pay transactions fees directly is against PayPal's terms of use.

 10.  **Do not delete completed listings** If you have sold or traded your item, please edit the listing with ~~strikeout~~, and add **SOLD** or **TRADED**, but please do not delete.
 If you wish to withdraw your unfilfilled listing entirely, then it is OK to delete.
 <---POST LINE BREAK--->